-Question: How do I get drinking water on Cholatse peak climbing?
+Question: How do I get drinking water on expedition Cholatse peak?

-Answer: During the trekking route there are all places hotels and shops where you can able to buy mineral water and you can buy it for drinking but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
-We recommend you to bring chlorine tablets to purify the normal water as the normal water is available in the campsite along the way.
+Answer: During the lodge trekking route, tourists can buy bottle water en route.
+But, we advise against buying mineral water in plastic bottles, as currently there are no rules for disposing of waste plastic.
+We recommend you bring aqua tablets to purify the normal water as the normal water is available in the campsite along the way.

 Question: Can I charge my camera or other batteries on my trip?

-Question: Is there any communication facilities on Cholatse peak climbing?
+Question: Are there any communication facilities on Cholatse peak climbing?